patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/TBoS-01.png)

 Note:
-So people don't need to replicate my hard and esoteric process of self-teach your shaders.
+So people don't need to replicate my difficult and esoteric process of teach-yourself-shaders.

 --